 - Makes 6 side-dish servings

-- 5 3/4 cups canned low-sodium chicken broth
+- 5 3/4 cups homemade chicken stock or low-sodium canned chicken broth

 - 1/2 ounce dried porcini mushrooms